 This project is part of the Sustainable and Effective Public Transport – Graduate Research Industry Partnership (SEPT-GRIP) and was supervised by Professor Graham Currie and Dr Alexa Delbosc.
-The project is being undertaken by Laura Aston and is sponsored by Public Transport Victoria and Monash University.
+The project is being undertaken by Laura Aston and is sponsored by Transport for Victoria and Monash University.